AntonioND/rpi3-arm-tf-bootstrap/readme.rst

 This bootstrap has been created by imitating the behaviour of the default `AArch32 stub`_ and `AArch64 stub`_ used by the VideoCore loader.

+The code of this repository is licensed under the terms of the MIT license.

 .. _Trusted Firmware-A: https://github.com/ARM-software/arm-trusted-firmware
 .. _AArch32 stub: https://github.com/raspberrypi/tools/blob/master/armstubs/armstub7.S
 .. _AArch64 stub: https://github.com/raspberrypi/tools/blob/master/armstubs/armstub8.S